Kanchanaburi History & Geography

 Erawan National Park

 The Erawan National Park is another tourists’ destination in Kanchanaburi.
 It is sited on the Hills of Tenasserim, west of Thailand in Kanchanaburi province.
 The large part of this park is covered by a mixture of deciduous forests and evergreen forest.
 There are some plains and small and beautiful streams.
 Erawan waterfall is the main attraction site of the park.
 Located on the east side of the park, it has bright green ponds.
 People can walk easily from the park headquarters to the falls.
 There are also several wild animals to watch.
 The most common animals in this park are wild elephants, the Indian muntjac, the wild serow, sambar deer as well as lar gibbon.
-Erawan Park is also the home to several birds such as crested serpent eagle, blue whistling thrush among others.
-It is usually opened for tourists’ every day from 7.am to 4.30 am Thailand time throughout the year.
+The Erawan National Park is also the home to several impressive bird species such as crested serpent eagle and blue whistling thrush.
+It is usually opened for tourists’ every day from 7.am to 4.30 pm throughout the year.

 The Sai Yok National Park